How to Determine If Your Oregon Building Must Comply with BPS

 ”I own a 28,000 square foot office.
 Am I in?”

 No. Below the 35,000 sq ft threshold.
-You’re exempt from Oregon BPS specifically, though you may still be covered by city-level energy reporting requirements (Portland has its own commercial benchmarking program, for example).
+You’re exempt from Oregon BPS specifically.
+However, you may still be covered by city-level energy reporting requirements.
+Portland, for example, has its own commercial benchmarking program that applies to buildings over 25,000 sq ft.
+Check with your city.

 ”I own a 75,000 square foot warehouse with no employees on site.
 Am I in?”